 Four types of knowledge in the ordinary waking state

 Humanity has made such incredible progress in science and technology, that it may be tempting to think that the kind of explicit, evidence-based knowledge that the hard sciences produce is the only kind of knowledge that can be trusted and pursued systematically.
 If we take a little distance, it becomes clear that this is not justified.
 There actually are all kinds of knowledge, and paying attention to their differences and the way they are related to each other is crucial for a good understanding of the human condition.
 In this chapter we will begin with a distinction Sri Aurobindo makes between four types of knowledge that are all part of our ordinary waking consciousness.
-He calls them, knowledge by identity, knowledge by intimate direct contact, knowledge by separative direct contact, and separative knowledge by indirect contact (Aurobindo, 1990, pp. 524–532).
+Sri Aurobindo lists the different knowledge types, in harmony with the Vedic tradition, from the inside out: he starts with the knowledge of the Self, and ends with the knowledge of the outside world.
+He calls them, 1) knowledge by identity, 2) knowledge by intimate direct contact, 3) knowledge by separative direct contact, and 4) separative knowledge by indirect contact (Aurobindo, 1990, pp. 524–532).
 The first of these, knowledge by identity, or vijñāna, plays a central role in the Vedas and Upaniṣads, but is almost entirely ignored in contemporary science.
 Aspects of the other three are known, respectively, as experiential knowledge, introspection, and the ordinary, sense-based knowledge of the outside physical world.
-Sri Aurobindo lists them, in harmony with the Vedic tradition, from the inside out: he starts with the knowledge of the Self, and ends with the knowledge of the outside world.
-I’ll discuss them here in the modern sequence, starting with the outer world, and moving from there, slowly, towards the deeper, inner realities.

 It might appear as if the introspective mode of knowing oneself goes more with the mind, while experiential knowledge, knowledge ‘by being with’, goes more with one’s feelings and body-sense, but this is not always the case: When one fully identifies with one’s thoughts, for example, there is a mixture: the thought itself belongs most likely to the realm of ‘separative knowledge’, while the implicit, pre-reflective self-awareness of being busy thinking belongs to the realm of ‘knowledge by intimate direct contact’.